adamscott/vscode-extension-prioritizer/README.md

-# extensions-prioritizer README
+# extension-prioritizer README

-This is the README for your extension "extensions-prioritizer".
+This is the README for your extension "extension-prioritizer".
 After writing up a brief description, we recommend including the following sections.

 ## Features